 Once the module is installed, licensed and configured, the Crypto Officer shall confirm that the module is installed and licensed correctly.

 8.2.5.1.
 Version Confirmation

-The Crypto Officer must run the command "tmsh show sys version", then verify the version shown with the approved version from Table 1 - Tested Platforms.
+The Crypto Officer must run the command "tmsh show sys version", then verify that the version shown matches the following: